 - Hail a taxi in the street.

-- Plan your trip via the monTransport.com platform that allows you to book your driver after having compared different offers and benefitting from a fixed priced known in advance.
+- Plan your trip via the monTransport.com platform that allows you to book your driver after having compared different bids and benefitting from a fixed priced known in advance.

 Taxi providers use all types of vehicles with 4 to 9 places, including the driver.